paulczar/paulczar.github.io-source/content/blog/OBS-broadcast-to-zoom-and-twitch/index.md

 draft: false
 ---

+> Note: I have an updated, simpler version of this on Github with saved exports of profile and sources [here](https://github.com/paulczar/obs-and-zoom).

 If you prefer a Video Tutorial, you can watch me screencast it on youtube, otherwise read on below.

 {{<youtube 0q05_AMWUug>}}